 The camera sports a Nikkor Prime 28mm f2.8 lens.
-This is a high quality Nikkor lens and is very sharp.
+This is a high-quality Nikkor lens and is very sharp.
 It’s not the fastest lens but f2.8 should be plenty fast for most needs.
-Remember this is a prime lens so if you want to get closer or father away you are going to have to use your feet.
-The images are recorded on a large 16.2 megapixel DX-format CMOS sensor capable of producing very sharp well balanced images even in low-light situations.
+Remember this is a prime lens so if you want to get closer or farther away you are going to have to use your feet.
+The images are recorded on a large 16.2 megapixel DX-format CMOS sensor capable of producing very sharp well-balanced images even in low-light situations.
 I believe that this is the same sensor that is in the Nikon D7000 DSLR, but I have no way of confirming if that is fact.

 The camera has excellent video capabilities with full 1080p HD at frame rates of 24, 25, & 30 per second.
 Movies are recorded in stereo sound.

 There is a robust list of accessories available from Nikon.
 Along with the previously mentioned EVF you can purchase a Wireless Mobile Adapter to give the camera wireless capabilities.
 You can also add a wireless remote control, a lens shade with filter adapter (46mm filters) and a leather or vinyl case.